Last Updated on July 3, 2020 by Editorial Team

 She encourages everyone struggling with dyscalculia to not limit themselves.
-There are still aweful lot of opportunities.
+There are still a lot of opportunities.
 Go ahead, use them to the fullest.

 For an adult with dyscalculia, little adjustments can help you cope up with this disability.
-Some of them are – Practicising maths through Abacus, Frequent use of calculator, Doing yoga and meditation daily.
-A detailed info on tools and remedies for dyscalculia is given in this post.
+Some of them are – Practicising maths through Abacus, Frequent use of the calculator, Doing yoga and meditation daily.
+Detailed info on tools and remedies for dyscalculia is given in this post.